 The N.C.
 General Assembly has authorized funds to stimulate economic development and job creation in distressed areas through constructing critical water and wastewater facilities, addressing technology needs, reusing buildings, and implementing research and demonstration projects.
-The Bural Health Care Initiative is designed to sour economic activity.

-demonstration projects.
 The Rural Health Care Initiative is designed to spur economic activity and job creation by assisting in the construction and expansion of health care facilities.
 Priority will be given to small towns with a population of fewer than 5,000 and unincorporated areas.
 The guidelines and application for the Rural Health Care Initiative are provided in this information package and can be found on the Rural Center's website at www.ncruralcenter.org/reuse.